Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: TPE contributions to the elastic cross-section

 The coefficients, $C^\pm_{1,2} = \,\stackrel{\circ}{C^\pm_{1,2}}+{\mathcal O}(1/M)$, are combinations of scalar master integrals, as discussed in Appendix~\ref{appB}.
 Only the LO parts of $C^\pm_{1,2}$ (as obtained by replacing $E^\prime=E$ and $\beta^\prime=\beta$) are relevant in our context, namely, \begin{widetext}

-\end{widetext} In particular, the two-point functions, $I^{(0)}(p,0|0,0,1,2)$ and $I(Q|0,1,0,2)$, appear in a difference at our chiral order.
-Therefore, their UV-divergences cancel exactly as they should since we only take the difference of these integrals in each of the above coefficients $\stackrel{\circ}{C^\pm_{1,2}}$, see Eq.~(\ref{eq:C12}) or Eq.~(\ref{eq:C12inB}):
+\end{widetext} In particular, the two-point functions, $I^{(0)}(p,0|0,0,1,2)$ and $I(Q|0,1,0,2)$, appear as a difference in our chiral order.
+Therefore, their UV divergences cancel exactly as they should since we only take the difference of these integrals in each of the above coefficients $\stackrel{\circ}{C^\pm_{1,2}}$, see Eq.~(\ref{eq:C12}) or Eq.~(\ref{eq:C12inB}):

 All our results for the TPE radiative corrections are UV-finite, as expected from naive dimensional arguments.
-We observe that the presence of the lepton mass-dependent logarithmic term $\propto \ln\left(-Q^2/Mm_l\right)$ of Eq.~\eqref{I0-IQ}, originating from the (g) and (h) diagrams, enhance the contributions for the electron scattering as compared to muon scattering. (see Fig.~\ref{LO-NLO-results-1}).
+We observe that the presence of the lepton mass-dependent logarithmic term $\propto \ln\left(\frac{ M^2 m_l^2}{Q^4}\right)$ of Eq.~\eqref{I0-IQ}, originating from the (g) and (h) diagrams, enhance the contributions for the electron scattering as compared to muon scattering. (see Fig.~\ref{LO-NLO-results-1}).

 Furthermore, it is important to note that the three-point function $I^{(0)}(p,0|0,1,1,2)$ appearing in the individual contributions from the (g) and (h) diagrams, $\delta^{(g)}_{\rm box}$ and $\delta^{(h)}_{\rm xbox}$, is linear in the proton's mass $M$ [cf. Eqs.~\eqref{eq:I-0112}], and therefore, may lead to pathologies with the convergence of the chiral expansion.
 However, as noted, this integral appearing in both $\delta^{(g)}_{\rm box}$ and $\delta^{(g)}_{\rm xbox}$ cancel in the sum.
-Our combined result for the fractional contribution from the (g) and (h) diagrams becomes \begin{widetext}
+Our combined result for the fractional contribution from the (g) and (h) diagrams become \begin{widetext}

 Finally, the least important NLO contribution to the TPE radiative corrections arises from the seagull diagram (i), without an elastic proton intermediate state.
 After initial cancellations, only the residual part $\widetilde{\mathcal M}^{(i)}_{\rm seagull}$ [see Eq.~\eqref{17}] proportional to $g^{\mu\nu}$ contributes to the NLO cross-section: